Skip to content

 • Visible scarring

-• Changes in nipple-areolar sensation
+• Changes in nipple or areola sensation

-• Wound healing complications
+• Wound healing problems

 • Asymmetry